bestinslot-xyz/brc20-programmable-module/README.md

 BRC2.0 Programmable Module is written in [Rust](https://www.rust-lang.org/), so you need Cargo installed in order to build and run the server.

+Precompiled contracts require environment variables to work properly, see the [Precompiles](#precompiles) section and [Indexer Integration Guide](#indexer-integration-guide) to learn how to set them up, otherwise precompiled contracts will fail.

 **Build and run brc20_prog:**

 ```